SkylineCommunications/dataminer-docs/connector-help/connector_help/Aurora_Network_CX3001.md

 # Aurora Network CX3001

-The Aurora Network CX3001 driver allows the monitoring and management of multiple **Aurora Network Node NC 4000 Single DT transceivers**.
-Depending on the model number of the transceiver, the driver creates **Dynamic Virtual Elements type REV A or REV B** for each transceiver found in the Rev A table and Rev B table (on the Digital Transceivers page).
+The Aurora Network CX3001 connector allows the monitoring and management of multiple **Aurora Network Node NC 4000 Single DT transceivers**.
+Depending on the model number of the transceiver, the connector creates **Dynamic Virtual Elements type REV A or REV B** for each transceiver found in the Rev A table and Rev B table (on the Digital Transceivers page).
 It can also create Dynamic Virtual Elements of **type High Power EDFA** based on the High Power EDFA Table.

 ## About